rocksolidwebdesign/cxxray/README.md

 # Overview

-A software rasterizer and raytracer.
+A software rasterizer and raycaster.

 This code is intended for educational purposes for those interested in the math behind 3D graphics.